 - Meanwhile, while the potatoes are cooking you can start on the meat layer.
 Heat the olive oil in a large skillet over medium-high heat.
 Add the onion and cook until tender.
 Add the garlic and cook an additional minute until fragrant.

-- Drain and mash potatoes.
+- Drain and mash the potatoes using a potato masher.
 Mix in half and half, sour cream, butter, garlic powder, and parsley, and mash until smooth.
 Set aside.

 - Add the meat and cook until browned.
 Drain the fat.